Independent Part Of The Driving Test.

 Getting the practise

-If independent driving is started early in the learners development and pupils are involved in journey planning with the instructor from the beginning hopefully it will come second nature to them.
+If independent driving is started early on driving lessons and pupils are involved in journey planning with the instructor from the beginning hopefully it will come second nature to them.
 I’m sure the instructor will jump in to help if things go wrong.
 We like the shape of our cars!

 For more information or help please follow the link below.